mailpile/python-passcrow/docs/SERVER_HOWTO.md

         smtp_login     = 'username',
         smtp_password  = 'password',
         mail_from      = 'Passcrow <passcrow@example.org>')

     handlers = {
         'mailto': mailto_handler}

 Remember to restart the passcrow gunicorn process after editing the settings.

+## Configuring local e-mail

+Configuring an entire local e-mail server is beyond the scope of this document, but doing so will improve performance somewhat compared to using SMTP as described above.

+If you have a local mail server up and running, you can configure the passcrow server to use it, by editing `/etc/passcrow/server_config.py` so it includes the following (edit to taste):

+    mailto_handler = MailtoHandler(
+        sendmail_binary = '/usr/sbin/sendmail',
+        mail_from       = 'Passcrow <passcrow@example.org>')

+    handlers = {
+        'mailto': mailto_handler}

 ## Install Passcrow maintenance cron-job